Nimus7035/TanachProject/SamplePrograms/00ReadMe.txt

 Welcome to the Tanach Project!
+January 2013

 The Tanach is the Jewish Bible.
 Christians call it the Old Testament.
 The goal of the Tanach Project is to discover the Hebrew text of the original Tanach